 A popular way to hold individual bonds is by building a portfolio of bonds with various maturities: This is called a bond ladder.
 Ladders can help create predictable streams of income, reduce exposure to volatile stocks, and manage some potential risks from changing interest rates.

-As the Federal Reserve begins to cut their Federal Funds Rate in reaction to improvement in inflation and to signs of a softening employment picture, so market interest rates have also started to drop.
-When rates begin to fall, a bond ladder structure will help ensure that at least part of your bond portfolio is maintained at the (higher) yields that prevailed when you had originally invested in the ladder.
-Similarly, a ladder may be useful when yields and interest rates rise because it regularly frees up part of your portfolio so you can take advantage of new, higher rates in the future.
-If all your money is invested in bonds that mature on the same date, they might mature before rates rise or after they have begun to fall, limiting your options.
+If yields are likely to fall, a bond ladder structure can help ensure that at least part of your bond portfolio is maintained at the (higher) yields that prevailed when you had originally invested in the ladder.
+Similarly, a ladder may be useful when yields and interest rates rise, because it regularly frees up part of your portfolio so you can take advantage of new, higher rates in the future.
+If all your money is invested in bonds that mature on the same date, they might mature before yields rise or after they have begun to fall, limiting your options.

 By contrast, bonds in a ladder mature at various times in the future, which enables you to reinvest money at various times and in various ways, depending on where opportunities may exist.
 Ladders can also offer some protection from the possibility that rising rates might cause bond prices to fall, since bond holders are paid the full principal value of the bond when it matures (assuming the issuer stays in business and can make good on its borrowing as they come due).